wgerlach/OpenStackMaster/README.md

 > OS_AUTH_URL=<br>
 > OS_TENANT_NAME= or OS_TENANT_ID=<br>

-Afterwards, do not forget:
+Afterwards, do not forget to update the current shell:
 > . ~/.bashrc

-When you start VMs, you have to specify some options like which ssh key to use, or which image you want.
-If you are as lazy as I am, configure any option in the .bulkvm file in you home directory, like this:<br>
+When you start VMs, you can specify some default options that are used when you create new VMs, e.g. default ssh key_name, or default image you want.
+Username ubuntu is currently required.<br>

 ~/.bulkvm<br>

-    sshkey=~/.ssh/x.pem
-    key_name=x
+> key_name=xyz
-    image_name=Ubuntu Precise 12.04 (Preferred Image)
+> image_name=Ubuntu Precise 12.04 (Preferred Image)
-    username=ubuntu
+> username=ubuntu

 <br>
-Options provided at command line or in the IpFile have higher priority of course.
+Options provided at command line have higher priority of course.
+Note that your private key file should have the same name as the keyfile and should be located in your ~/.ssh directory.
+In this example it would be ~/.ssh/xyz.pem .

 ManageBulkInstances.pm
 ----------------------